VINCENT L. MICHAEL, Ph.D.

-Vince has served as Secretary and Issues Committee Chair of Landmarks Illinois, the leading private preservation organization in the state.
+Vince has served as Secretary and Issues Committee Chair of Landmarks Illinois.
 He has traveled to international preservation conferences for various organizations and the U.S. Department of State.
 He is Chair Emeritus of the National Council for Preservation Education, and President Emeritus of the Site Council for the Gaylord Building, a National Trust property.
 He has also served on the Illinois Historic Sites Advisory Council and the Oak Park Historic Preservation Commission, as well as numerous local preservation organizations and advisory bodies, including the Black Metropolis/Bronzeville Convention and Visitors Bureau and Maxwell Street Foundation.

 For over two decades Vince has served as an expert witness in a variety of landmark cases in Chicago, Oak Park, Illinois and San Francisco and has been a consultant on award-winning restorations, community plans, television documentaries and city plans.
 Since 2003 he has worked to preserve the Weishan Heritage Valley in Yunnan, China, frequently bringing student study groups to the Southern Silk Road city.
 He has lectured on historic preservation, architecture, geography, art and history throughout the United States, in Europe and Asia.
 Since 1983 he has led hundreds of tours on subjects ranging from architecture and geology to literature and industry throughout Chicago, Illinois, and abroad.
 His writings include two videos on Chicago architecture, several Michelin Travel Publications, articles in the Journal of the Society of Architectural Historians, Design Issues, Future Anterior, Traditional Building, forum journal and The Encyclopedia of Chicago and the book The Architecture of Barry Byrne (University of Illinois Press, 2013).
 Since 2005 he has authored the weekly blog Time Tells, which has been cited by traditional media and was heard on Marfa Public Radio’s weekly program Preservation Nation in Texas from 2007 to 2012.